 Imagine a flat expanse of green and golden yellow, stretching on for miles in all directions – dotted only by the odd blockish building in the middle of each field.
 This is Sekinchan, a paddy and fishing village on the outskirts of Selangor.
-What was once a sleepy nook has become a famous tourist destination, thanks to a TV show.. but there’s no doubt that even with the throng of weekenders, the place retains a quaint charm.
+Once a sleepy nook, the place has become a famous tourist destination, thanks to a TV show.
+But even with the throng of weekenders, the place retains a quaint charm.

 Known as the ‘ricebowl of Selangor’, the vast irrigated paddy fields produces one of the highest yields in Malaysia.

 We came at a wrong time, as most of the paddy had already been harvested.
 There were still a few squares left over but nothing compared to how pretty it would be when all the fields are green!
 Perhaps a return trip next time.